nashpoint/nashpoint-smart-contracts/README.md

-# bestia_v0
+# node_v0

-Bestia is an in-development protocol that structures illiquid on chain credit assets, such as Real World Assets (RWAs), into Liquid Yield Tokens.
+Node is an in-development protocol that structures illiquid on chain credit assets, such as Real World Assets (RWAs), into Liquid Yield Tokens.
 It implements innovative mechanisms for efficient capital allocation and risk management.

-For more detailed information about the first pool that will launch on Bestia see the draft [WHITEPAPER](https://www.notion.so/punia/USDB-Whitepaper-WIP-External-a69ffd38e05f47999c1874fe8cf8a0b6)
+For more detailed information about the first pool that will launch on Node see the draft [WHITEPAPER](https://www.notion.so/punia/USDB-Whitepaper-WIP-External-a69ffd38e05f47999c1874fe8cf8a0b6)

 Currenty this is being built as a single 4626 vault that can handle investment logic for the user.
 Future features include :
 - Modular smart contract design pattern for upgradeability